Plinko Audit · YEET-PLI

 • Variance dominates session-level outcomes.
 Switching to Yeet Plinko from another brand does not change the variance shape; you still get $50-100 per-session swings at $1 stakes.

 • The Plinko strategy math says no Plinko strategy beats the house edge regardless of brand.
-The full math is in the math walkthrough we maintain.
+The full math is in the cluster note.

 • Auto-bet at high drop counts on any brand is an exposure multiplier.
 Yeet Plinko auto-bet (if exposed) has the same risk profile.